Representation theory and homological stability: Lie algebras and their homology

 Here the $\L^j\otimes \L^{j'}\otimes M^{k-j-j'}$ term is actually $\bwedge^2 \L^j\otimes M^{k-2j}$ when $j=j'$.
 Note the following key property: the graded piece $\L^k$ only appears in the second-to-last term, in the term $\L^k\otimes M^0$; all other terms involve $\L^j$ only for smaller $j$ (for $j<k$).

 \textbf{(4) $\implies$ (1).} Assume that $\{\L_n\}$ is a consistent $G_n$--sequence of graded Lie algebras, that $\{M_n\}$ is an admissible $G_n$--sequence of graded $\L_n$--modules, and that $\{H_i(\L_n;M_n)^j\}$ is strongly stable for each fixed $i,j\geq 0$.
-Assume for now that $M_n^0$ is eventually nonzero.
+We first prove the result in the special case that $M_n^0$ is eventually nonzero; assume this for now.

 We prove that $\{\L_n^j\}$ is strongly stable by induction.
 Since we have assumed that $\L_n\hookrightarrow \L_{n+1}$ is type-preserving, it suffices to prove that $\{\L_n^j\}$ is uniformly multiplicity stable.
 In the next two sections of the proof only, we will abbreviate ``uniformly multiplicity stable'' to ``stable''.
 Furthermore, since stability is always taken over sequences with respect to $n$, we suppress the subscript $n$ for readability.
 To sum up, within the next two sections ``$\{H_1(\L;M)^1\}$ is stable'' means ``the sequence of $G_n$--representations $\{H_1(\L_n;M_n)^1\}$ is uniformly multiplicity stable''.

 We first prove that $\{\L^1\}$ is stable.
 The following sequence computes $H_*(\L;M)^1$:

 By assumption $\{M^1\}$ is stable, as are $\{\ker \partial=H_1(\L;M)^1\}$ and $\{M^1/\im \partial=H_0(\L;M)^1\}$.
 We see that $\{\im \partial\}$ is also stable, and thus $\{\L^1\otimes M^0=\ker\partial \oplus\im\partial\}$ is stable as well.
 We now appeal to Theorem~\ref{thm:LRinvert}, which states that if $\{M^0\}$ and $\{\L^1\otimes M^0\}$ are stable, then $\{\L^1\}$ is stable as well.